Introduction

 Making sure we continue to provide quality services to the public and at the same time meet future community needs are priorities in our financial planning.

 We will continue to use our resources efficiently and provide the best services for the whole of Lancashire.
-View our financial strategy.
+View our financial strategy

 Next steps

-Lancashire’s Combined Fire Authority will consider the budget at a meeting on 17 February 2025 and will decide whether to increase the council tax precept.
+Lancashire’s Combined Fire Authority will consider the budget at a meeting on Monday 23 February 2026 and will decide whether to increase the council tax precept.
 The results of this consultation will inform the decision.